Everyone has a stressful day occasionally. But, have you noticed that you’re having more stress-filled days than you would like?

 The answer to being stretched too thin is to prioritize your mental health.

 There are many ways that you can do this including lifestyle change as well as formal treatment, such as participating in dialectical behavioral therapy.
+The NYC and Long Island DBT therapy team at Suffolk DBT has put together this guide to support you when you’re feeling stretched too thin.

 Put on the Oxygen Mask